Payroll Vault Franchise Industry Awards

 Beyond promoting your clients’ award-winning status, there are powerful ways to use the data from their FBR survey in your media outreach and promotional efforts:

-• Use demographics and data when you pitch.
-Use data from the client’s whole franchise community and/or staff, or focus on different segments—regional, women, younger or older—franchisees and employees to tailor angles that interest the media.
+Use data from the client’s whole franchise community and/or staff, or focus on different franchisee or employee segments—regional, women, younger or older— to tailor angles that interest the media.

 Review the questions and demographics we capture in our standard franchisee satisfaction and employee engagement surveys.